Prophylactic Compliance

 US shipment data is updated daily upon receipt from US Customs and Border Protection.

-Online database is updated with Datamyne’s value-added fields twice per month.
+Online database is updated with Datamyne’s value-added fields daily.

 International census data is available to Datamyne customers from one to two months (depending on government policy) after receipt from official sources.